ManageIQ/ansible-manageiq-automate/README.md

 ManageIQ has to be Gaprindashvili (G Release) or higher.

-The role requires the following modules which are installed previous to running plays in the playbook.
+The role requires and automatically installs the following modules.
 1. `manageiq-api-client-python`
 2. `requests`
 3. `dpath`